rabbitmq/workloads/resource-churning/README.md

 ## Getting started

 This workload assumes we are going to run the workload against a RabbitMQ cluster when we deploy [rabbitmq-server-boshrelease](https://github.com/rabbitmq/rabbitmq-server-boshrelease) with BOSH.
-This release offers us the possibility of deploy a VM with [RabbitMQ Perf-Test](https://github.com/rabbitmq/rabbitmq-perf-test) along with a RabbitMQ Cluster.
+This release offers us the possibility of deploying a VM with [RabbitMQ Perf-Test](https://github.com/rabbitmq/rabbitmq-perf-test) along with a RabbitMQ Cluster.

 This workload consists of a number of scripts that produces resource churning load.
 To use it we first need to install it on the VM where we have PerfTest installed.